 Before the revised Illinois Marriage and Dissolution of Marriage Act, custody law in Illinois generally depended on whether parents were granted joint custody or sole custody.

-Under the new law, parents have “parental responsibility,” determining who makes the major decisions in areas such as health, education, religion, and extra-curricular activities, and parents are also allocated “parenting time.”
-The children may spend most of their time with one parent or they may split their time with both.
-Also, the new law provides that a parent who has not been granted significant decision-making activities will be entitled to a reasonable parenting time schedule with the child, which can be difficult if one parent moves a distance away.
+Under the new law, parents have “parental responsibility,” determining who makes the major decisions in areas such as health, education, religion, and extra-curricular activities.
+Parents are allocated “parenting time.”
+The children may spend most of their time with one parent or they may split their time between them.
+The new law provides that a parent who has not been granted significant decision-making activities will be entitled to a reasonable parenting time schedule with the child, which can be difficult if one parent moves a distance away.
 Considering these guidelines, the law has made changes specifically dealing with relocation.

-Under the old law, the parent who had been granted primary custody of the child could not move outside the state, but could move anywhere within the state without getting permission.
-That meant a custodial parent living near the Illinois border could move hundreds of miles across the state, but was not allowed to make a close move if it crossed the border to another state.
+Under the old law, out-of-state moves could impact custody.
+The parent who had been granted primary custody of the child could not move outside the state, but could move anywhere within the state without getting permission.
+That meant a custodial parent living near the Illinois border could relocate hundreds of miles across the state but was not allowed to make a closer move if it crossed the border to another state.

-The new law does not deal only with out-of-state moves.
-Instead, the new statute has specific distance limitations on how far a parent can move with a child, even within Illinois, without getting permission from the parent or a judge.
+The new law does not deal only with out-of-state moves; it has specific distance limitations on how far a parent can move with a child, even within Illinois, without getting permission from the parent or a judge.

-According to the new law, parents who do not have the majority of or equal parenting time may move wherever they want.
+According to the new parental relocation laws, parents who do not have the majority of or equal parenting time may move wherever they want.
 Restrictions apply to parents who have the majority of or equal parenting time with their children.
-The law says: A parent who has been allocated a majority of parenting time or either parent who has been allocated equal parenting time may seek to relocate with a child.
-750 ILCS 5/609.2(b)
+The law says: A parent who has been allocated a majority of parenting time or parent who has been allocated equal parenting time may seek to relocate with a child.
+(750 ILCS 5/609.2(b))

 Such parents have no problem moving if they want to move the children in the following situations: